Ursula Goetze: War and resistance

 In defiance of the urgings their more cautious fellow activists, Fritz Thiele and Harro Schulze-Boysen, on 17 May 1942, Goetze and Krauss, undertook a "sticker campaign" targeting a high-profile exhibition being held in the Lustgarten park in May/June 1942 which carried the ironic title "The Soviet Paradise".
 Echoing the exhibition's title, their stickers carried the message: "Permanent exhibition – The Nazi Paradise – War, Hunger, Lies, Gestapo - How much longer?"

 It is not clear how much the Gestapo had been aware of Goetze's resistance activities up to this point, but if it had not happened before, by the end of August 1942 she and Krauss had been identified as members of the "Red Orchestra".
 Goetze was arrested in Küstrin on 15 October 1942.
 Krauss was probably arrested only in November 1942.
 They both faced the court on 18 January 1943 and were sentenced to death.

 In prison during the final months of her life, Goetze developed strong feelings of guilt, believing she had said more than was necessary and thereby unnecessarily incriminating Werner Krauss, who had had strong doubts about the sticker campaign.
 In order to save her friend, she tried to take full responsibility onto her own shoulders, which meant disputing statements extracted from Fritz Thiel (who had already been executed).
 Thiel, under torture, had strongly implicated both Goetze and Krauss.
 In the end, the death sentence handed out to Krauss was replaced, on 14 September 1944, by a five-year prison sentence.

-Ursula Goetze was one of sixteen people executed during a 45 minutes period at the Plötzensee prison during the early evening of 5 August 1943.
+Ursula Goetze was one of sixteen people executed during a 45-minute period at the Plötzensee prison during the early evening of 5 August 1943.